Appolica/Flubber/README.md

 Flubber
 ===

 Flubber is an elegant solution for making animations in Android.
+The library is inspired by the [Spring](https://github.com/MengTo/Spring) library for iOS.
+It supports all of the animations, curves and properties that are present in Spring.

 The library is developed and maintained by Appolica.